jxcore/jxcore/docs/plain/jxcore-tasks.markdown

 Otherwise, the `callback` will contain two arguments.
 The first one is the `obj` object described here, while the second argument is the result of the task `method`.

 *Remind that, in case you provide the task in 'define/logic' form, runOnThread runs both of them every time.
-If this is not inconvinient for your scenario, you may check wheteher the define was called before on that particular thread by marking a global member.*
+If this is not inconvenient for your scenario, you may check whether the define was called before on that particular thread by marking a global member.*

 ### method.runOnce(param, doNotRemember)